petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

 4. Run the following command to remove the **.git** directory because it is not required.

     ```
-    rm -rf MCW-Cloud-native-applications/.git
+    rm MCW-Cloud-native-applications/.git -r -force
     ```

 6. Run the the following command to navigate to the **developer** folder.

     ```
-    cd 'Hands-on lab'/lab-files/developer
+    cd MCW-Cloud-native-applications/'Hands-on lab'/lab-files/developer
     ```

-7. Run the following commands to set your username and email, for git to use for commits.
+7. Run the following commands to initialize a new git repository and to set your username and email, for git to use for commits.
+Replace {YourEmail@example.com} with your email and {Your Name} with your name.

     ```
-    git config --global "you@example.com"
-    git config --global "Your Name"
-    ```
-8. Run the following commands to initialize a new git repository:

-    ```
     git init
+    git config --global user.email "{YourEmail@example.com}"
+    git config --global user.name "{Your Name}"
     git add .
     git commit -m "Initial Commit"
     ```

-9. Navigate to a folder on your device where you would like to store the Fabmedical Kubernetes project for this tutorial.
+8. Navigate to a folder on your device where you would like to store the Fabmedical Kubernetes project for this tutorial.
 Replace {DevSample} with your chosen folder.

     ```
     cd /DevSample
     ```

-10. Run the following commands to create a new folder named **FabmedicalK8s** and navigate into the folder.
+9. Run the following commands to create a new folder named **FabmedicalK8s** and navigate into the folder.

     ```
     mkdir FabmedicalK8s
     cd FabmedicalK8s
     ```

-11. Run the following command to clone the repository code into the **FabmedicalK8s** folder.
-Replace {DevSample} with the folder you have the project stored in on your computer.
+10. Run the following command to clone the repository code into the **FabmedicalK8s** folder.
+Replace {DevSample} with your chosen folder.

     ```
-    git clone /DevSample/FabmedicalK8s
+    git clone /DevSample/FabmedicalTemp/MCW-Cloud-native-applications/'Hands-on lab'/lab-files/developer .
     ```

 # Push the FabmedicalK8s to a GitHub repo (Optional)